Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 Focus on stillness again, especially for small tasks.

 Waking up is something that I need to optimize:
   * I like setting my alarm for ~0900.
   * Breakfast might just be acting as a break in my action before I even get moving.
   * What if I set my alarm to ask me what I would like to do with the next two hours?
   * How does the script on Even 8 April 12018 work w.r.t.
 Triggers?

+Finally, I want to make some serious improvements in my system; at least get some design worked out:
+  * Do I have an inventory of my goals?
+  * How do I want to keep track of notes?
+  * What sort of information is important for tracking tasks?
+  * How are repeating tasks working for me?
+  * Are tags a useful organizational tool, or a temptation to unstructured data?
+  * Am I ready to start implementing the ideas in code?